Capital One shares drop on questions over hack

-(Reuters) - Capital One Financial Corp (COF.N) shares fell as much as 5.8% on Tuesday as investors worried about its management of customer data after the credit-card issuer said information for 106 million people had been compromised.
+(Reuters) - Capital One Financial Corp shares fell as much as 5.8% on Tuesday as investors worried about its management of customer data after the credit-card issuer said information for 106 million people had been compromised.

 “We are a bit surprised that a single individual could penetrate Capital One’s defenses and gain access to so many accounts,” stock analyst Dominick Gabriele of Oppenheimer & Co said in a note on Monday after Capital One acknowledged the breach.